College Review Panel

 Appeals Process Regarding Promotions and Salary Increases

 The College Review Panel is comprised of no less than five and no more than seven UUP members elected to that position by members of the bargaining unit.
-The current members of the Panel are:

 The College Review Panel was established during collective bargaining by UUP and the State as a peer-review panel to hear appeals and make advisory recommendations to the campus President in cases where a supervisor in the professional employee’s chain-of command below the level of the campus President refuses or fails to grant the employee’s request for a promotion and/or salary increase.
 The College Review Panel is authorized to consider evidence brought to it by the employee, investigate the employee’s claim and make a recommendation directly to the campus President regarding the employee’s petition.